Motivation is elusive. Some days you have it and others you don’t.

 You need to be specific.
 Often a lack of motivation stems from not breaking down bigger tasks into smaller, more manageable components.
 If you wake up, look at your to-do list and all you see is ‘write literature review’, no sane person would be motivated to do that.
 Instead, if you saw ‘write the literature review introduction’ or ‘write 300 words of the literature review’, you’ve suddenly got something much more manageable on your hands.

 On top of that, you’ve got clear, measurable deliverables.
-If your task is ‘write your literature review’ you aren’t going to finish it in a day, but how will you know when you’re done for the day?
-If you instead write ‘write 300 words of the literature review’, you know exactly where you stand.
+If your task is ‘write your literature review’ you aren’t going to finish it in a day so how will you know when you’re done for the day?
+If you instead write ‘write 300 words of the literature review’, you will know exactly where you stand.

-So think to yourself: is this task broken down into small, more manageable components and are you being realistic about how many of those components you can achieve in one day?
+So think to yourself: is this task broken down into small, more manageable components and am I being realistic about how many of those components I can achieve in one day?

 Make your work place a place you actually want to work in